Terms & Conditions

 - We allow natural weathering in keeping with the surroundings and wood stain is not used.

-- Whilst the Woodland Trust will make every endeavour to supply the bench of your choice, please be aware that our Woodland Officers and contractors may - based on their in-depth knowledge of a wood's terrain; substitute an appropriate design, We will inform you in good time should that decision be made and we are happy to discuss alternatives with the person dedication.
+- Whilst the Woodland Trust will make every endeavour to supply the bench of your choice, please be aware that our Site Managers and contractors may - based on their in-depth knowledge of a wood's terrain; substitute an appropriate design, We will inform you in good time should that decision be made and we are happy to discuss alternatives with the person dedication.
 There are three popular styles as illustrated on our acre grove with bench dedication pages but other styles or design may be used in different regions of the country, depending on the contractor.

 Manufacture and Installation